vidyar/docs-1/sources/config.rst

 When we receive a build trigger through a webhook or manual run, we execute the following steps -

-1. Clone/Pull the project from Github.
+1. Clone/Pull the project from Github or Bitbucket.
 This depends on whether the minion is in pristine state or not
 2. ``cd`` into the workspace
 3. Checkout the commit that is getting built
 4. Run the ``before_install`` section.
 This is typically used to prep your minion and update any packages